konfig-dev/konfig-docs/docs/tutorials/apply-segments.md

 11. If you look on the SKU itself in the **SKU** section, you can see the segmentation has been automatically applied.

 ![Segmentation Step 10](/img/segment-16.png)

+Now that you have applied your first segment, a developer can use the [Query Explorer](/reference/cdn/query-explorer) to test out Konfig's CDN with the segments applied.